-Health behavior change is about helping people achieve the goals they already have but have a hard time accomplishing.
+Health behavior change is about helping people achieve goals they already have, but have a hard time accomplishing.

 Recent scientific research has uncovered that we are subject to common decision biases that get in the way of us behaving perfectly “rationally” and achieving our goals, such as:

 - InertiaWe tend to stick with the status quo, so it's difficult to start or stop a behavior

 - Choice OverloadWe get overwhelmed when we have too many choices, often leading to indecision or regret